 Wetland Mitigation Banks

-In March of 1999, NDOR received certification for the first wetland mitigation bank in Nebraska.
+In March of 1999, NDOT received certification for the first wetland mitigation bank in Nebraska.
 This was an 11.4-acre site built south of I-80, near the Village of Willow Island, between Gothenburg and Cozad, Nebraska.
-Since that first certification, a significant number of sites have been mitigated, either on-site or in a new bank site established by NDOR.
+Since that first certification, a significant number of sites have been mitigated, either on-site or in a new bank site established by NDOT.
 Wetland banks function similarly to a financial bank, with the currency being wetlands.
 Banks are established, monitored, and managed to produce wetland credits, which are saved for later usage.
 As projects impact wetlands, wetland credits can be debited out of the account for each wetland bank site.

 Details for each Wetland Mitigation Bank can be accessed from the statewide Google map below.
 Graphic depictions of property boundaries are for display purposes only and should not be used for identifying limits of ownership.